SiliconLabs/wiseconnect/examples/snippets/wlan/cloud_apps/azure/readme.md

   **Step 6:** At this stage you should be getting an Azure Link for your Azure Account.

-You have now successfully created Azure account and you will be able to access all Azure Services.
+You have now successfully created your Azure account and you will be able to access all Azure Services.

 ### 1.2 ***Azure IoT Hub and device creation***

-- Follow the steps below or refer [how to create an IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/)
+- Follow the steps below or refer to [how to create an IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/).
-- Azure IoT Hub acts as a Gate way between IoT Devices and Azure Cloud Services
+- Azure IoT Hub acts as a gateway between IoT Devices and Azure Cloud Services.
-- Lets create a new IoT Hub service

-- Login to your Azure account at <https://portal.azure.com/#home>
+- Let's create a new IoT Hub service by logging in to your Azure account at <https://portal.azure.com/#home>.

   ![Azure login](resources/readme/azureaccountlogin.png)